SAFEGUARDING IS EVERYONE’S RESPONSIBILITY

-Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact the Designated Safeguarding Lead, Mrs. Tina Oram or in her absence Mrs. Jennifer Harvey, the Deputy Designated Safeguarding Lead.
+Should you have any concerns relating to the safety and welfare of a child at the school you should immediately contact the Designated Safeguarding Lead, Mrs. Jessica Crossley or in her absence Mrs. Jennifer Harvey, the Deputy Designated Safeguarding Lead.

 For more information of what to do should you be concerned about a child please click here: Safeguarding contact information